2006 North Korean nuclear test: Threats of war

 On 10 October 2006, an unnamed North Korean official was quoted as saying that North Korea could launch a nuclear missile unless the United States would sit down for face-to-face talks.
 However, few, if any, military and defense experts believed that the North Koreans possessed the technology to mount a nuclear warhead to a ballistic missile.

 On 11 October the Associated Press reported that North Korea had threatened war if attempts would be made to penalize them through further sanctions.
 This statement occurred even as Japan moved to tighten sanctions on the country.
 South Korea said they were ensuring their troops were prepared for nuclear war.
 A U.S. Army major, stationed along the border between North and South Korea, said that the overall situation was "calm" but that "Communist troops were more boldly trying to provoke their southern counterparts: spitting across the demarcation line, making throat-slashing hand gestures, flashing their middle fingers and trying to talk to the troops."

 On the day of the test, the North Korean Foreign Ministry stated that "if the U.S. keeps pestering us and increases pressure, we will regard it as a declaration of war and will take a series of physical corresponding measures".

 On 17 October, North Korea denounced UN sanctions over its nuclear test as a declaration of war and the United States and other nations suspected that North Korea was seeking to conduct a second nuclear test despite international pressure.

-Kim Jong-il's alleged apology
+Kim Jong Il's alleged apology

-On 20 October 2006, Kim Jong-il allegedly said that he was "sorry" over his country's nuclear test, and wished to return to talk with the United Nations.
+On 20 October 2006, North Korean leader Kim Jong Il allegedly said that he was "sorry" over his country's nuclear test, and wished to return to talk with the United Nations.
 According to a Chinese envoy, Kim Jong-il said: